ajshajib/lens_modeling_tutorial/README.md

 These tutorials are slightly modified from the tutorials used for a research workshop carried out for undergraduate students as part of the [Astro Bridge](https://www.astrobridge.org/projects/bdlensing) program.

+The reference textbook is [Introduction to Gravitational Lensing](https://link.springer.com/book/10.1007/978-3-030-73582-1) by Massimo Meneghetti.